olegkorol/ibm-watson-node/README.md

-# ibm-watson-node
+# IBM Watson implementation with Node.js

-Testing IBM Watson's SDK for JavaScript
+Testing IBM Watson's SDK for JavaScript.

+I am testing here the Conversation API with Node.js using IBM's SDK.